Some real {Rel} trajectories in $\mathcal{H}(1,1)$ that are not recurrent: Non-recurrence of real Rel

-One of the colored regions has $\frac{N+1}{2}$ trapezoids and rectangles below $I'$, the other region has $\frac{N-1}{2}$ trapezoids and rectangles below $I'$.
-In \Cref{fig:ChoiceofSlitOddcase}, there are $27$ red, and $26$ white.
-Assuming that $q_l \leq N < q_{l+1}$, the smallest height of these trapezoids or rectangles is $\lVert q_l\alpha \rVert$.
-Let $M$ be the number of rectangles cut off by $I'$ ($2 \leq M \leq N-1$).
-There are precisely $\frac{M}{2}$ of these for each region.
-In \Cref{fig:ChoiceofSlitOddcase}, $M=8$.
-Notice that $M$ is the number of intersections between $I$ and $I'$, by \Cref{lemma:Slits} it is even.
-The number of strips that $ I'$ does not cut is exactly $N-M$; one of the regions has $\frac{N-M+1}{2}$ of these strips with full length ($=a$); the other has $\frac{N-M-1}{2}$ strips of full length.
-Of those strips cut by $I'$, the length estimates from below of the consecutive basis of trapezoids are:
+The number of strips not cut by $I'$ is exactly $N-M$.
+One of the regions has $\frac{N-M+1}{2}$ such strips of full length $a$, and the other has $\frac{N-M-1}{2}$ such strips of full length.
+For the strips cut by $I'$, the following list gives lower bounds for the lengths of the consecutive bases of the trapezoids:

 The area of one of the regions is bounded below by